00-1/sarah-ibclc/_pages/services.md

 ---
 permalink: /services/
 title: "Services I offer"
+feature_row:
+  - image_path: /assets/images/unsplash-gallery-image-1-th.jpg
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+    alt: "placeholder image 2"
+    title: "Placeholder 2"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."

 ---

 My charges are fixed prices and include travel within 15 miles of Salisbury, Wiltshire.
 For locations further than 15 miles, I charge 90p/mile (there & back).